Patrick O'Hearn: 2000s

 O'Hearn's next solo project, So Flows the Current (2001), was recorded over a three-year period from 1997 to 2000.

 In 2002, cinematographer David Fortney created a film of landscape images paired with O'Hearn music.
 The result was Timeless - A National Parks Odyssey which was released on DVD in 2002.
 This also includes a new version of the track "Beauty In Darkness," originally from O'Hearn's debut album.

 Beautiful World was O'Hearn's next release in 2003, and it was voted the No. 1 album on the nationally syndicated radio program Echoes.
 This was followed by Slow Time in 2005.
+O'Hearn dedicated the track "Music For Three Vibraphones" in memory of his mentor Frank Zappa.

 In 2006, O'Hearn released three recordings via iTunes online delivery only.
 The first two of these are the soundtrack EP to Sean Garland's short film The Wheelhouse, and the soundtrack album to the Sam Shepard stage play Simpatico (originally recorded in 1994).
 These were followed by The So Flows Sessions, which is a full-length album of previously unreleased material from the recording sessions in 1997–2000 that produced So Flows The Current.

 The next year in 2007 O'Hearn released the CD Glaciation, inspired by images of Earth's Arctic regions.
 In the summer of 2007, O'Hearn was introduced to singer-songwriter John Hiatt and played bass on Hiatt's Same Old Man album.
 Hiatt subsequently asked him to join his band and tour in support of the album's 2008 release.
 O'Hearn continued to tour with Hiatt through 2010 and recorded on his following releases: The Open Road (2010), Dirty Jeans and Mudslide Hymns (2011), and Mystic Pinball (2012).